Youth Orchestra

 To ensure the well-being of all of our members, staff and families the SCPYO enforces and follows the following procedures.

-Masks must be well fitted to the individual’s face without gaps and cover the mouth and nose at all times.
+Should you choose to mask, masks should be well fitted to the individual’s face without gaps and cover the mouth and nose at all times.
 Bandanas, gaiters, ski masks, mesh fabrics, masks with air vents/valves and face shields are not acceptable masks.
-If you are unable to provide your own mask one will be provided for you.

 CDC mask guidance can be found here.